 It should be noted that 4G and 3G are very patchy in the village despite the mast on Quainton hill due to line of sight issues.
 On the mobile providers maps reception is shown in many village areas as poor indoors to nil in one small area.
 Best reception is around the Green with deterioration towards the west and south.

-Ofcom announced on February 23 new measures to boost full fibre broadband (This is many times faster than the current superfast broadband
+Ofcom announced in February 2018 new measures to boost full fibre broadband (This is many times faster than the current superfast broadband

 - Openreach are to allow other providers access to their telegraph poles and cable ducts.